floydhub/floyd-docs/docs/guides/shortnames.md

 $ floyd data status fooster/datasets/my_dataset/1
 ```

-Here, we open the browser to view the most recent version of our dataset:
+Here, we open the browser to view the most recent version of our dataset.
+Specifying nothing uses all our defaults--the current user's username, the
+dataset initialized in the current directory, and the most recent version of
+the dataset:

 ```
 $ floyd data output